 You know all those warnings not to take expensive equipment, flashy and valuable items on holiday?
 It's because those items attract the attention of petty thieves.
 I see plenty of friends and colleagues jealously eye-ing my iPad, so I can only imagine what a magnet it would be in impoverished Africa.

 If you do take it, be especially careful in Nairobi, petty crime is rife in the CBD.
 Walking around with it as a tour guide is sure to get you into trouble.

 Also, on safari..... depends what sort of safari you're doing and what facilities will be available, but it's unlikely you'll get a cell signal or a wi-fi hotspot.
 Plus you'll have to re-charge it at some stage so what facilities are available on the safari and what kind of voltage will be output by the camp/resort generators.

 I understand the desire to take it for the flight, I'd be tempted too.
-Personally I think I'd leave mine at home. almost 7 years ago
+Personally I think I'd leave mine at home. about 7 years ago

 Although i wouldnt recommend bringing your ipad, I did a safari from nairobi to Zimbabwe last year.
 If you are doing a similar overland trip then the trucks have cages/lockers where people keep their valuables stored.
 However, if you are doing an overland trip I wouldn't worry about your long flight I'd worry about the endless ling bus rides so a couple of books would be helpful.
 On my 3 week journey I read two-800 page books to pass the time.
 My recommendation on ling flight instead of an iPad, watch whatevers on the plane and take a drowsy cold/flu pill that will knock you out.
 Any questions my twitter is LAbackpackrChik.
-Good luck! almost 7 years agoAnswered by LAbackpackerChick via WorldNomads.com
+Good luck! about 7 years agoAnswered by LAbackpackerChick via WorldNomads.com